 - Features: Business accounts, good corporate services

-- Sacrifice: Higher fees, higher minimum balance
+- Trade-off: Higher fees, larger minimum balance

-If You Value: Branch Access
+If You Value: Branch Availability

 ā Equity Bank

-If You Value: Best Loan Rates
+If You Value: The Best Loan Rates

 ā Equity Bank